 The Group attaches great importance to shareholders' return.
-The Board remains confident in the Group's prospects, as such, it recommended a dividend payment of RMB10 cents per share, maintaining the same with the same period in 2021, after considering such factors as the Company's profitability, cash flow, future capital requirements and dividend payout in the industry etc.
+The Board remains confident in the Group's prospects, yet in the short term it recognizes the challenges inherent in the upcoming year.
+As such, it recommended a dividend payment of RMB4 cents per share, after considering such factors as the Company's profitability, cash flow, future capital requirements and dividend payout in the industry etc.